 - An immigration check (if required) by the Department of Immigration and Border Protection, to confirm an applicant's right to work in Australia.

 For more information about AusCheck visit the Home Affairs website.

 Once your ASIC is ready for collection, your company will be notified by email.
 You will then need to visit the ID and Access Centre in person to collect your ASIC.
 ASICs cannot be issued to another person on your behalf.

-In order to collect your ASIC, you will be required to bring with you the orginal versions of your identification documentation that you submitted as part of your ASIC application.
+In order to collect your ASIC, you will be required to bring with you the original versions of your identification documentation that you submitted as part of your ASIC application.
 The ID and Access Centre staff cannot issue an ASIC if they have not sighted and verified original identification documents.

 When collecting your ASIC, you will be required to sit a short multiple choice questionnaire and to have a photograph taken for your new ASIC.